rocketpowerkille/Tare/docs/BAZANTIC_INTEGRATION.md

 served at `/openapi-mcp.json` with existing versioned aliases.
 Current code defines seven operations, including two additive investigation tools.
 The stdio inventory below remains unchanged.

+Use `https://tare.visk404.dev/openapi-mcp-v3.json` when refreshing the Tare gateway.
+Refreshing tool specifications does not necessarily add the HTTP routes to the gateway's serving table; review and apply route changes separately.

 | Gateway tool | Operation |
 | --- | --- |